finnish-easylist-addition/finnish-easylist-addition/README.md

 # finnish-easylist-addition

-Fork of Juvander's Adblock list
+Finnish Easylist addition, a fork of Juvander's Adblock list

 [Add list to your Adblocker](https://finnish-easylist-addition.github.io/)